saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 Limit 20;

-###the average return rate in each city?
+### The average return rate in each city?
 Which city has the highest average return rate?
 select city,count(*),
 avg(return_rate_pct) as average_return_rate,
 sum(is_fraud),